ra-develop/ra-develop.github.io/README.md

 3. From 1990 until 1997, during my work in Bank "BankCenterCredit" in roles of Vice-President, Manager IT department, software engeneer and system engeneer under my leadership and direct involvement was developed a distributed multi-branch core banking system, which allowed the bank to carry out a currency change in Kazakhstan at a minimum of costs and allowed to introduce advanced technologies for customer service and automation of accounting operations of the bank.

 ## My last certificates
-It is just for checking my skills and knoweledge in new technologies of software developing.
+It was made only for checking my skills and knoweledge in new technologies of software developing.

 <img src='https://www.sololearn.com/Certificate/1068-13851697/jpg/?mode=download' alt="C++" width="400"/>
 <img src='https://www.sololearn.com/Certificate/1051-13851697/jpg/?mode=download' alt="C++" width="400"/>